pydio/pydio-doc-admin-guide/2_getting_started/7_importing_users/2_binding_ldap_ad_server.md

 ##### Using LDAP/AD Groups

 When you’re using an LDAP directory that supports the « memberOf » attribute (i.e. you have Microsoft Active Directory, or an LDAP server with the « memberOf » overlay set up), you can use the attribute mapping mechanism to integrate your Active Directory groups in Pydio.
-This is explained in more detail in the How-To section : [Groups and Roles with LDAP/AD integration](https://pydio.com/en/docs/kb/authentication/advanced-authentication-ldapad)
+This is explained in more detail in the How-To section.

 You will also need a good understanding of Pydio’s Groups and Roles to make good use of this feature.